 Screenshots don’t sound like a super snazzy piece of visual content, but really they can be incredibly useful when it comes to promoting content.
 Made a funny joke on Twitter that you’d like to show off to your Facebook followers?
 Why not screenshot it, instead of just copying and pasting.
 Hit a big milestone of followers on a social media?
 Screenshot it and celebrate!

 So, you’ve set up your online presence, you have a few viewers, a few followers, a few fans, now what?
 Interact with them!
 Engage them with topics of conversation and questions, to really get people thinking and chatting about your brand.

 Even better yet, do it all with a graphic.
 Why?
 Well, on top of the fact that visual content gets viewed much more easily, graphics get shared very frequently.
-So, if you post a good topic of conversation via an image, you increase your chances of having it shared, and thus having your content returned to by a whole new group of people – win/win!
+So, if you post a good topic of conversation via an image, you increase your chances of having it shared, and thus increase brand awareness.

 Check out some of Spotify’s questions.
 Not only are the questions tailored to their brand (online music streaming), but they’re open enough so that just about everyone has an answer.
 Whether or not they post a comment, many people will think of an answer in their head, thus engaging with the post.